- Who We Are

 Somalis continue to experience one of the worst humanitarian crises in the world.
-As of October 2012 there are roughly 1.3 million Somalis displaced internally and over a million refugees living in neighboring countries – including Kenya, Ethiopia, and Yemen.
-Overall, according to UNHCR, there are 3.7 million Somalis now “who are in urgent need of humanitarian assistance” as a result of conflict or food insecurity.
+As of September 2013, there were more than 1.1 million Somalis displaced internally and nearly one million refugees living in neighboring countries such as Kenya, Ethiopia, and Yemen.

 Current Humanitarian Situation